 So you’ve decided to take the plunge and start-up your own business, congratulations!

-To help you on this journey, we’ve given you a list of some of the main things to consider when you get started.
+Here, we walk you through of some of the main things to consider when you get started:

-This one is a long topic that we cover fully in our initial meetings when approached by someone looking to start-up a business.
+Something we that we always cover in our initial meetings for those looking to start up a business.
 Some of the main points we consider are:

 Are there tax savings in forming a Limited Company?

-Currently in the UK, limited companies are one of the most (if not the most) tax efficient ways to operate and be paid if used correctly.
-This means more money in your pocket, not the tax man’s.
+A Limited Company is one of the most tax efficient ways to operate – and be paid – in the UK.
+This means more money in your pocket, and not the tax man’s.